nurafintech/whitepapers/veChain/veChain.md

 # Brief history of VeChain
-VeChain was founded in 2015 by  electrical engineer sunny lou.
+VeChain was founded in 2015 by electrical engineer Sunny Lu.
 VeChain  was created by vechain tech, a software  company based in china.
 Moreover  the development is coordinated by  the VeChain foundation, a non-profit  based in singapore.VeChain raised 20 million dollars in a  2017 ico and its main net went live in the summer of 2018.

 # VeChain's blockchain is called VeChainThor